Noahpreet/myshortcuts/README.md

 - Replace the links with your own URLs.
 - Adjust the **gradient background** in the `body` styles.

+## How to Run
+**Use these commands in the terminal to run** npm start npm run dist

+**If you face any errors in installing the electron app, just pin after running to the taskbar!**
 ## 🤝 Contributing

 Got ideas to improve it?
 Feel free to **fork the repo**, submit a PR, or open an issue!